Each OpenForms user has a role that determines what they can do. There are five possible roles:

 Reviewer - Reviewers can access responses and process steps within that those responses' post-submission workflow.
 Reviewers typically work in teams on more complex responses.

-Admin - Admins have all the same privileges as authors and reporters, and can manage other user accounts.
+Admin - Admins have all the same privileges as authors and reporters, and can manage other user accounts (except for those managed by external services like Azure AD).
 They can also use admin tools like lists, field sets, and integrations (if they’re included in your plan).

 What’s my role?